SmoQySuite/SmoQyDQMC.jl/docs/src/tutorials/holstein_honeycomb_mpi.md

 ````

 ## Initialize meuasurements
-The only change we need to make to this section of the code from the previous [2a) Honeycomb Holstein Model](@ref) tutorial
+No changes need to made to this section of the code from the previous [2a) Honeycomb Holstein Model](@ref) tutorial.
-is to add the `comm` as the first argument to the [`initialize_measurement_directories`](@ref) function.
-The ensures that not of the MPI processes proceed beyond that point until the directory structure has been initialized.

 ````julia
     # Initialize the container that measurements will be accumulated into.